HKUST-KnowComp/MLMA_hate_speech/README.md

 (You can preview our paper on https://arxiv.org/pdf/1908.11049.pdf)

+## Update
+The data is available on HuggingFace https://huggingface.co/datasets/nedjmaou/MLMA_hate_speech

 ## Clarification
 The multi-labeled tasks are *the hostility type of the tweet* and the *annotator's sentiment*.
-(We kept labels on which at least two annotators agreed on.)
+(We kept labels on which at least two annotators agreed.)

 ## Taxonomy
 In further experiments that involved binary classification tasks of the hostility/hate/abuse type, we considered single-labeled *normal* instances to be *non-hate/non-toxic* and all the other instances to be *toxic*.